 - High (1696kbps) – 848 x 480

 - HD 720p (2128kbps) – 1280 x 720

 On a computer, go to Livestream.com.
 Click the “Watch Events” tab or go to http://livestream.com/watch.
 Select any live webcast to view.
 (Look for this image in the upper-left corner of the video: .)

 On a mobile device, open the Livestream App’s menu and select any category.
 Choose a video outlined in red with the words “LIVE NOW” to view.

 Using Roku or Chromecast, open the Livestream App and choose any live event to watch.

 If you encounter trouble viewing any Livestream broadcast that is not produced by the Center for Action and Contemplation, we will not be able to assist or troubleshoot any issues via phone or email.
 If you have trouble with any Livestream broadcast, we advise that you not purchase access to CAC’s webcast.

 Please see the information above regarding internet speed.
-If your live test broadcast begins to buffer or time out, please take this into account before purchasing a CAC webcast.
-Webcast registrations are non-refundable.
+If your live test broadcast begins to buffer or time out, please take this into account before registering for a CAC webcast.

 Accessing a CAC Webcast:

 You must register for a CAC webcast through CAC’s online bookstore.
 Upon completion of check-out, you will receive an order confirmation via email, sent to the address you provided during check-out.
 This message will contain the webcast access link and password, as well as a Help Document with further information regarding how to view the webcast on a variety of devices.